Applications are considered on an individual basis, with particular consideration given to the applicant's practical experience.

 - You can gain this qualification in a manner that works best with your professional commitments, either through one year of full-time study or on a modular basis over two or more years.

-The Certificate requires you to take four core planning courses (40 credits) and choose from a range of optional courses.
+You will take four core courses and choose from a range of optional courses.
 Courses will involve you attending lectures, seminars and tutorials and taking part in project, lab, field and team work.

 Core courses will provide you with an understanding of the fundamental concepts in planning and apply them to particular case studies.
 The key areas of spatial planning you will examine are